ocsigen/tyxml/Contributing.md

 2. Figure out the right types

-   Types goes in
+   Types go in
    [`Html_types`](lib/html_types.mli)/[`Svg_types`](lib/svg_types.mli).

    For elements, this can be delicate, and there is no universal recipe, except reading the specification carefully.
     For attributes, this is usually quite easy:
-    - If the attribute is for the element `myelem`, you need to add the attribute's polymorphic variants to `Html_types.myelem_attrib`
+    - If the attribute is for the element `myelem`, you need to add the attribute's polymorphic variants to `Html_types.myelem_attrib`.
-    - If the attributes is for everyone, add it to `Html_types.common`
+    - If the attributes is for every element, add it to `Html_types.common`.

 3. Add the element/attribute